gcho91/team-tmnt/README.md

  * controller: 'MainCtrl',
 * Configure a "team" state with the following:
   * url: '/team/:teamId'
-  * templateUrl: 'templates/team.html'
+  * templateUrl: 'views/teamview.html'
   * controller: 'TeamCtrl'
-* Setup or create TeamCtrl and TeamView (hint: Yeoman makes this really easy ...)
+* Setup or create a 'Team' controller and a 'teamview' view (hint: Yeoman makes this really easy ...)
 * Ensure that your application works as expected (/ should show the default main view and #/team/1 should show the team template)

 ##Step 3: Create a `TurtleService`